Content Assessment: Avoiding Glittering Generalities in Selecting eDiscovery Software

 “Distrust and caution are the parents of security.”
 Benjamin Franklin

 The security of data is fast becoming one of the most prominent and visible areas of concern in the selection of eDiscovery software solutions.
-With public examples of data security failures increasing in regularity and impact, it behooves any discovery solution decision maker to carefully consider how they manage this important risk factor and make decisions based on facts.
+With public examples of data security failures increasing in regularity and impact, it behooves any discovery solution decision-maker to carefully consider how they manage this important risk factor and make decisions based on facts.

 Control of data, applications, servers, storage, and network connectivity behind an organization’s firewall has traditionally been viewed as the most secure of available eDiscovery solution deployment options.
 In this on-premise security approach, an organization has complete control of data and all the elements that might act on the data in the course of eDiscovery.
 For organizations that have an established security infrastructure, on-premise offerings appear to be a safe approach to eDiscovery security as they minimize security risk through the exercise of direct control of data.
 The on-premise approach also seems highly desirable to many organizations sensitive to data transfer regulations and privacy requirements as it ensures they maintain a direct understanding of the physical location of data and have the ability to act on that data at all times.
-(1) From an acceptance standpoint, according to a recent eDiscovery industry report from the Aberdeen Group, organizations are 50% more likely to have an on-premise eDiscovery solution than a cloud-based one.
+(1) From an acceptance standpoint, according to one eDiscovery industry report from the Aberdeen Group, organizations are 50% more likely to have an on-premise eDiscovery solution than a cloud-based one.
 (2) With these facts in mind, it seems reasonable to conclude that an on-premise approach to security is a safe method that is and should continue to be used by many organizations as part of their eDiscovery solution even in the face of growing acceptance of off-premise alternatives.

 With the mainstream acceptance of cloud computing, the off-premise approach to delivering eDiscovery software is experiencing increasing in acceptance.
 This acceptance is based on many attributes, one being the evidence that off-premise offerings delivered via SaaS may be able to satisfactorily address many of the security requirements previously only achievable in on-premise offerings.
 (3) Reasons for this growing acceptance of cloud-centric eDiscovery solutions as secure on-premise alternatives include but are not limited to the following security elements: